How can we improve the pet adoption experience?

 Information Architecture and Project Architecture of Floofy

-Since this solution had two portals that needed to be designed, our team split into groups of two where each sub-team worked on either the adopter-facing side or the shelter-facing side.
+Since we needed to design an adopter-facing portal and a shelter-facing portal for this solution, the team split up into groups of two to flesh out each side.
 My teammate Rex and I took the responsibility of designing the adopter portal.
 We each took turns coming up with potential design ideas for this portal.